mmctl/easycrypt-ext/README.md

 # EasyCrypt Extensions for Emacs (Proof General)

-[EasyCrypt](https://www.easycrypt.info/) is a toolset primarily designed for the formal verification of code-based, game-playing crytpographic proofs.
+[EasyCrypt](https://www.easycrypt.info/) is a toolset primarily designed for the formal verification of code-based, game-playing cryptographic proofs.
 At its core, it features an interactive theorem prover with a front-end implemented in [Proof General](https://proofgeneral.github.io/).